 - Mental Exercises – Read uplifting books to start your day with a positive frame of mind.
-Writing in a journal is a good way for releasing limiting beliefs and thoughts, finding new meaning and purpose and supporting spiritual growth.
+Writing in a journal is a good way of releasing limiting beliefs and thoughts, finding new meaning and purpose and supporting spiritual growth.

 - Breathing and Energy Exercises – These are fantastic not only for the morning but all through the day.

 - Nourishing morning breakfast – Apart from providing us with energy, breakfast foods are good sources of essential nutrients such as calcium, iron and B vitamins as well as protein and fibre. … If you skip breakfast, you’re more likely to reach for high sugar and fatty snacks mid-morning.